Onyjenny/LITA_CAPSTONE_PROJECT/README.md

  - Structured Query Language (SQL)
    1. for quering
    2. extraction and manipulation of data
- - PowerBI for report
+ - PowerBI for visualization and report
  - Github for portfolio building.

 ### Data Cleaning and Preparation

-In the initial phase of the data cleaning and preparation,we performed the following actions;
+In the initial phase of the data cleaning and preparation,the following actions was performed;
 1. data loading and inspections
 2. handling missing variables
 3. data cleaning and formatting